 Maybe it’s time set aside for rest, connecting with those important to you, staying healthy … whatever that time is for, are you willing to do that for another student in your studio?

-And while it’s easy to think it’s a one time thing.
-I can tell you from hard-won experience that this is rarely the case.
+And while it’s easy to think it’s a one time thing, I can tell you from hard-won experience that this is rarely the case.
+If you do this once, it can quickly snowball into not the exception but the rule.

 Maybe you want to make a super creative set of assignments or implement a big change in your studio.